 We are a designer, manufacturer and worldwide supplier of ejectors, pumps, condensers and heat exchangers.
 The principal markets for our equipment are the petrochemical, oil refinery and electric power generation industries, including cogeneration and geothermal plants.
 Our equipment can also be found in diverse applications such as metal refining, pulp and paper processing, shipbuilding, water heating, refrigeration, desalination, food processing, drugs, heating, ventilating and air conditioning.

 Highlights

-Highlights for our first quarter ended June 30, 2006 include:
+Highlights for the three and six-month periods ended September 30, 2006 include: